martamatosas/Breast-Tumor-Diagnosis/README.md

 # Breast Tumor Diagnosis
 Prediciton of breast tumor doagnosis.

-Feature selection was conducted using decision trees.
+Feature selection (5 out of 30) was conducted using decision trees.

 Hyper parameter tunning was performed on the following classifiers: logistic regression, decision tree, random forest, KNN, XGBoost and SVC,